CORE 42 & Griffon GPS

-Once a student applies for admission to MWSU and is identified as CORE 42 eligible their student record will be coded appropriately.
-The student’s degree audit on Griffon GPS will reflect the CORE 42 general education curriculum and transfer courses which meet requirements will show as meeting the various requirements, as applicable.
+Once students have selected or been placed into the CORE 42 general education curriculum, their student record on Griffon GPS will reflect the CORE 42 general education curriculum; transfer courses which meet requirements will show as meeting the various requirements, as applicable.
 When CORE 42 general education courses have all been completed (and the last class in the curriculum was earned at MWSU), a “General Education Met” statement will be placed on the student’s MWSU transcript.

 - Mathematical Sciences

 - Humanities and Fine Arts